Foraging for Hedge Garlic/Jack-By-The-Hedge

 Jack-By-The-Hedge has a mild garlic and mustard flavour.
 The tastiest leaves grow in spring, yet it does produce more leaves in autumn.
 The plant produces long, green seed pods after flowering.

-What does Hedge Garlic look like?
+What does Hedge Garlic Look Like?

 Hedge Garlic has rounded, heart shaped leaves that get smaller the nearer they get to the top of the plant.
 The flowers appear in April, and they are small, white with four petals.
 Hedge Garlic can grow to a metre in height.